Frequently Asked Questions

 You can update your Adapter's firmware from this page in our Store.

-The BlueFire App is an Apple, Android, Amazon, and Windows 10 app that wirelessly connects to the BlueFire Data Adapter and displays information from the on-board computers (ECMs) for various functions.
+The BlueFire App is a mobile device App that wirelessly connects to the BlueFire Data Adapter and displays information from the on-board computers (ECMs) for various functions.

 A summary of the features the BlueFire App has is given below: